This-is-pawan/OS_from_neso/OS_by_pk.md

   *Instead we can use FIFO queue that can hold all the pages that are in memory.
   *when replcaement has to be done,we choose the page at the head of the queue to be swapped out of memory.
-  *when a new page is loaded into memory ,we add it at the tail of the queue. digram:-
+  *when a new page is loaded into memory ,we add it at the tail of the queue. diagram:-
   ################# Belady's anomaly ##############
-  general expectation about the relation b/w no. of frame in memory and no. of page faults : with more no. of page frames there will be lesser page faults
+  General expectation about the relation b/w no. of frame in memory and no. of page faults : with more no. of page frames there will be lesser page faults
   *As the no. of frames increases, the no. of page faults drops to some minimal level.
   *Adding physical memory increase the no. of frames. with more no. of page frames there will be lesser page faults.